icholy/higher/README.md

 # Higher

-> Higher order functions in Go (really unsafe)
+> Higher order functions in Go (really unsafe).
-> You probably shouldn't use this
+> You probably shouldn't use this.

 ``` go
 s1 := []int{1, 2, 3, 4, 5}